-To complete the Ph.D., students must successfully defend the dissertation research and complete a publishable research project under the guidance of a faculty mentor.
-In addition to traditional classroom learning, there are many additional educational opportunities available to our students including seminars by nationally/internationally renowned scientists both within and outside the cancer center, special non-credit courses, fellowship and grant writing, and research workshops and symposia.
+To receive the Ph.D., students must successfully defend the dissertation research and complete a publishable research project under the guidance of a faculty mentor.
+In addition to traditional classroom learning, there are many additional educational opportunities available to our students including seminars by nationally/internationally renowned scientists both within and outside the cancer center, special non-credit courses, fellowship and grant writing, and research workshops and scientific conferences .

 RESEARCH: Outside of the required coursework and written and oral comprehensive exams, the bulk of Ph.D. study involves independent laboratory or population-based research leading to results of publishable caliber.
 The Cancer Biology Graduate Program offers research opportunities with outstanding faculty in many areas of contemporary cancer biology including cancer therapeutics, metastasis, tumor microenvironment, breast cancer biology, carcinogenesis, cancer genetics, population studies, and cancer immunology.
 Students complete three research rotations under the guidance of Cancer Biology faculty during the first year of study (two in the fall and one in the winter semester), after which he/she chooses a dissertation mentor.
 Dissertation research mentors are selected based on students' research interests and the research rotation experiences.
 Since scientific research is open-ended, the amount of time required for completion of a defensible dissertation leading to the Ph.D. cannot be predicted, although typically the Ph.D. degree is conferred within four to five years.
-A written dissertation and a final oral defense of the dissertation research by the Dissertation Research Committee are requirements for conferring the Ph.D. degree in Cancer Biology.
-There is a requirement of first-author status on a publication based on the dissertation research for the Ph.D. degree.
+A written dissertation and a final oral defense of the dissertation research to the Dissertation Research Committee are requirements for conferring the Ph.D. degree in Cancer Biology.
+There is an additional requirement of two research publications (one as first author) based on the dissertation research for receipt of the Ph.D. degree.